FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 It is expected that other jurisdictions will follow the EU’s example on carbon border taxation.

-The US is developing a Clean Competition Act (CCA) which includes 25 sectors so a wider scope than the CBAM.
+The US is developing a Border Carbon Adjustment Proposal, including the Clean Competition Act (CCA) and the Foreign Pollution Fee Act (FPFA).
+These acts includes 25 sectors, so a wider scope than the CBAM.
 Tariffs would be payable on the difference between the actual emissions and US baseline emissions.

 TOP ↑